dennisheitmann/mqtt-aprs/README.md

 # mqtt-aprs

 ### This is a fork of Steve Miller's code found at https://github.com/kc1awv/mqtt-aprs
-### This is a fork of Mike Loebl's code found at https://github.com/mloebl/mqtt-aprs

 Connects to the specified APRS-IS server, and posts the APRS output to MQTT.
 Can parse parameters, or dump the raw JSON from aprslib.
 It's currently for receive only from APRS-IS and sending to an MQTT server.